 When giving consent, you will be informed about the details, including the purpose and the retraction process.

 Our staff are guided and instructed about data security on an ongoing basis.
-This includes how to handle and protect information.
+This includes how to handle and protect data.
 We also keep track of our data processing activities, which are under the control of the Danish Data Protection Agency.

-12. Complaints and contact information
+12. Complaints and contact details

 Borgergade 12, 1300 Copenhagen K